 16. SMALL BUSINESS CONCESSIONS – PREPAYMENTS

-“Small Business Concession” taxpayers can make prepayments (up to 12 months) on expenses (e.g. Loan Interest, Rent, subscriptions) BEFORE 30 June 2017 and obtain a full tax deduction in the 2017 financial year.
-With proposed changes to the tax rate of SBE companies, prepaying expenses could save more tax now than it would do next year.
+“Small Business Concession” taxpayers can make prepayments (up to 12 months) on expenses (e.g. Loan Interest, Rent, subscriptions) BEFORE 30 June 2018 and obtain a full tax deduction in the 2018 financial year.

 17. TRUSTEE RESOLUTIONS

 Ensure that the Trustee Resolutions are prepared and signed BEFORE 30 June 2018 for all Discretionary (“Family”) Trusts.